 What’s our favorite VST freebie?
 ARCADE!
 A sample-based VST, ARCADE is a giant library of royalty-free and professionally recorded loops and one-hit sounds that you can instantly manipulate.
-It’s basically inspiration fuel the next time you’re stuck in the studio.
+It’s basically kick starts your inspiration the next time you feel stuck in the studio.

-There are tons of sounds to choose from in genres like hip-hop, orchestral, house, rock, and even Nashville country.
+There are tons of sounds to choose from in genres like hip-hop, orchestral, rock, EDM, lo-fi, and more.
 Once you find a cool sound, you can flip, chop, and modulate it using the plugin’s built-in sliders and macros.
-It’s like having all your dream sample packs in one place without leaving your DAW.
-There’s a 30-day free trial, and anything you make using ARCADE within the trial period you get to keep, even if you don’t re-up.
+It even automatically matches every sample to the key of the track you’re working on.
+Since ARCADE does a lot of the busy work, your brain is freed up to let the creative juices flow and make cool stuff fast.
+There’s a 30-day free trial where you get to keep everything you make using ARCADE, even if you don’t re-up.

 2. OTT by Xfer

 OTT stands for Over The Top.
-It’s a multiband compressor that when used correctly can bring out subtle dynamic and transient shifts to greatly improve your mix.
+It’s a multiband compressor that can bring out subtle dynamic and transient shifts to greatly improve your mix (when used correctly).
 Ableton Live users already know the glory of OTT as it’s included as a stock plugin.
 Steve Duda created this to give everyone else a taste of the plugin that’s part of the secret sauce for everyone from Skrillex to David Guetta.

 3. Wider by Polyverse

 Infected Mushroom has a whole line of interesting tools for musicians.
 The psytrance band created Wider as a new solution for enhancing the stereo field.
-The magic of this VST is that it beautifully enhances any audio signal be it mono or stereo.
-And, it does so without affecting its phase.
-Even at 200 percent, the quality of the sound remains intact.
+The magic of this VST is that it beautifully enhances any audio signal no matter if it’s mono or stereo.
+And, it does so without affecting the phase.
+Even dialed up to 200 percent, the sound quality remains intact.